 If you deal with web copy on a regular basis, you may wonder from time to time if you’re doing it right.
 Maybe you’re tasked with setting up your company newsletter or spinning up a landing page to promote a limited-time offer.
 Maybe you work at a marketing firm creating digital marketing materials and don’t have time to get the designer involved.
 (Or maybe you are a designer and just want to brush up on your web typography basics.
 You’re welcome here, too.)
-Whatever the reason you’re dealing with digital type, use this quick and dirty guide, full of web typography best practices, to make sure your online marketing copy is actually being read.
+Whatever the reason you’re dealing with digital type, use this quick guide, full of web typography best practices, to make sure your online marketing copy is actually being read.

 Why Does Web Typography Matter?